 Bodhidharma said, “Vast emptiness, nothing holy.”

-“Then who are you, standing here in front of me?” asked the emperor.
+“Who are you, standing here in front of me?” asked the Emperor.

 “I don’t know,” said Bodhidharma.

-PZI Fall Sesshin: Allison Atwill asks – What is “my” first principle?
+Allison Atwill asks, What is “my” first principle?
 A question that does not need an answer but furthers our chasing about!
-The Emperor in us asks this again and again.
-But, like Huangbo, we have come “Not for anything else!” – just this perfect life.
+The emperor in us asks this again and again.
+But, like Huangbo, we have come “not for anything else!”—just this perfect life.
 As recorded October 3, 2020.

 Zenosaurus Curriculum 8: Most problems come from “knowing” things that might not be true.
 If we stop insisting on certainty we might feel anxiety at first, but then an exhilarating freedom might arrive.